microsoft/qlib/README.md

 - Users can create a `workflow_by_code` python script based on the [one](examples/workflow_by_code.py) listed in the `examples` folder.

 - Users can use the script [`run_all_model.py`](examples/run_all_model.py) listed in the `examples` folder to run a model.
 Here is an example of the specific shell command to be used: `python run_all_model.py --models=lightgbm`, where the `--models` arguments can take any number of models listed above(the available models can be found  in [benchmarks](examples/benchmarks/)).
 For more use cases, please refer to the file's [docstrings](examples/run_all_model.py).
+    - **NOTE**: Each baseline has different environment dependencies, please make sure that your python version aligns with the requirements(e.g. TFT only supports Python 3.6~3.7 due to the limitation of `tensorflow==1.15.0`)

 ## Run multiple models
 `Qlib` also provides a script [`run_all_model.py`](examples/run_all_model.py) which can run multiple models for several iterations. (**Note**: the script only support *Linux* for now.
 Other OS will be supported in the future.
-Besides, it doesn't support parrallel running the same model for multiple times as well, and this will be fixed in the future development too.)
+Besides, it doesn't support parallel running the same model for multiple times as well, and this will be fixed in the future development too.)

 The script will create a unique virtual environment for each model, and delete the environments after training.
 Thus, only experiment results such as `IC` and `backtest` results will be generated and stored.